 Terpenes are now an integral part of human life and are generally considered safe by food regulatory authorities.
 Researchers know much about terpenes from their distinct aroma and flavour and their use in the production of extracts and perfumes.
-They are often an important part of essential oil mixtures and extracts that are used by the food industry to enhance the flavour of processed foods including yoghurts, fruit drinks and ice- creams.
+They are often an important part of essential oil mixtures and extracts that are used by the food industry to enhance the flavour of processed foods including yoghurts, fruit drinks and ice-creams.
 When we see the words “natural flavours” on our food labels it is partly terpenes that provide these foods with their pleasurable flavours.

 There is a lot of information on websites about terpenes and the synergistic effects (Entourage Effect) of terpenes in cannabis that in some ways can be very confusing.
 The first point to make is that people often confuse the terms terpenes and terpenoids.
 Some people like to refer to terpenes as molecules that just contain hydrogen and carbon.
 Others refer to terpenes as being equivalent to the broader group of terpenoids that include molecules that have been changed by enzymes within the plant to include oxygen.

 Using the narrow definition would exclude many of the interesting terpenes in cannabis including the monoterpene alcohols such as linalool.
-In some ways the definition doesn’t matter as there are many molecules in cannabis extracts that have a range of biological activities including monoterpenes (hydrocarbon terpenes), monoterpenols and sesquiterpenes.
+In some ways, the definition doesn’t matter as there are many molecules in cannabis extracts that have a range of biological activities including monoterpenes (hydrocarbon terpenes), monoterpenols and sesquiterpenes.
 It is the biological activity that is interesting, and my view is that the terms terpenes and terpenoids are interchangeable.

 The terpenes in cannabis accumulate along with the cannabinoids in small protuberances called trichomes that are found on leaves and the flower heads of female plants.
 There are three types of trichomes called bulbous, sessile and stalked.
-Only the stalked trichomes can be seen with the naked eye but the trichomes and their contents are what gives the hemp plant its sticky feeling.
+Only the stalked trichomes can be seen with the naked eye but the trichomes and their contents are what gives the hemp plant it’s sticky feeling.
 The trichomes are like chemistry factories for the production of important cannabinoids and terpenes.
 Their design helps keep the plant safe from being eaten by grazing animals and from infection by microorganisms.

 The biosynthetic capacities of the trichomes in different cannabis varieties are unique and give each variety a different array of cannabinoids and terpenes.
-The latest scientific thought is that on the flower heads the sessile trichomes turn into the larger stalked trichomes as the flowers mature with an increased production of monoterpenes compared to sesquiterpenes.
+The latest scientific thought is that on the flower heads the sessile trichomes turn into the larger stalked trichomes as the flowers mature with increased production of monoterpenes compared to sesquiterpenes.
 The leaf trichomes have a different structure and don’t increase the production of monoterpenes as the plant matures.

 Cannabis Terpenes and the Entourage Effect

 There is much discussion about the possibility that terpenes act in synergy with the cannabinoids and this is referred to as an “Entourage Effect” but like all things to do with cannabis there is controversy.
-The “Entourage Effect” was originally proposed as the idea that a pharmacologically inactive molecule works synergistically to impact the effect of an active molecule.
-This is a complex idea but with cannabis and terpenes the term has evolved to mean that the whole plant extract is more effective than any of the single compounds taken alone.
+The “Entourage Effect” was originally proposed as the idea that a pharmacologically inactive molecule works synergistically to impact the effectiveness of an active molecule.
+This is a complex idea but with cannabis and terpenes, the term has evolved to mean that the whole plant extract is more effective than any of the single compounds taken alone.

 Whilst scientists are going full-steam ahead to try and understand the therapeutic effects of the various cannabis compounds on the human body, some professionals have humorously referred to promotion of the entourage effect as ‘hodge-podge hashish’ due to a lack of evidence.
-This is well within the spirit of long running controversy when it comes to cannabis.
+This is well within the spirit of long-running controversy when it comes to cannabis.

 Whilst the profile of terpenes in cannabis extracts may vary considerably, the terpenes in high concentrations include the monoterpenes myrcene, α-pinene (think of the smell of pine needles), and limonene (found in citrus fruits); the sesquiterpenes β-caryophyllene, α-humulene, (−)-α-bisabolol and (E)-β-farnesene; and the monoterpenol linalool which is often noted as having a floral aroma.
 Recent scientific papers have speculated that terpenes may have multiple health benefits including anti-inflammatory and antioxidative impacts.
 There may also be a link to improved treatments for sleeping disorders and anxiety, and the potential to lessen the impact of some arthritic conditions.